nuki-susanti/nuki-susanti.github.io/_posts/2023-02-24-web-scraping-using-python scrapy.md

         }
 ```

-In order to finetune my selector, I used ```scrapy shell```command.
+In order to finetune my selector, I really recommend using ```scrapy shell```command.

 ### 3. Setting up the proxy

-Website owners definitely will not let some random people just visit their websites, overloaded their server with requests and just "steal" data or information from them.
-And without a proxy which tunnel our scraping requests, scraper bot would be easily detected and blocked.
-Proxy tunnels request scraper bots and act as middleman (midlleware) handling our scraper bots request.
-In other words, our requests will not be sent directly to the web server keeping our identity hidden.
+Website owners definitely will not let some random people just visit their websites, overload the server with requests and just "steal" data or information from them.
+Without having a proxy that tunnels our scraping requests, scraper bot would be easily detected and blocked.
+Proxy tunnels request scraper bots and acts as middleman (midlleware) handling our scraper bot requests.
+In other words, our requests will not be sent directly to the web server, thus, keeping our identity hidden.

 To integrate the proxy easily into our scrapy project, I installed the ScrapeOps Scrapy proxy SDK a Downloader Middleware.